k-bray/Shopping-List-Generator/README.md

 # Shopping-List-Generator

+This application is designed to help you compile a single shopping list from all your regular recipes!
-Allows the user to input recipe ingredients for different meals, then use these ingredients lists to generate a weekly shopping list.
+It allows the user to input recipe ingredients for different meals, then use these ingredients lists to generate a weekly shopping list.

 # How it works:
 Running shoplist.py will launch the shopping helper, from there you are able to: